kaitlynstrickfaden/edger/vignettes/edger_use.md

     ROI.
 Each ROI must be in its own row of the data frame.
-It may seem weird that the roi\_in has to be a list of a single data frame, but this is just so the object type of `roi_in` is the same whether you have one `roi_in` or several (as is possible with `edger_apply`).
+It may seem weird that the roi\_in has to be a list of a single data frame, but this is just so the object type of `roi_in` is the same whether you have one `roi_in` or several (as is possible with `edger_multi`).
 -   `regions`: a numeric input for setting the number of ROIs to draw.
     The default is 1.
 If a user has multiple objects in an image but does not want to capture the area between the objects, he or she can increase the value of `regions` to capture each object separately.
 -   `shift`: a vector of length 2 for the number of pixels the drawn object should be moved left, right, up, or down.
 The first value in the pair will be the left-right shift, and the second value will be the up-down shift.
 The default is no shift (`c(0,0)`).
 -   `rotate`: a numeric indicating how many degrees to rotate the recolored pixels.
 Negative values rotate the pixels counter-clockwise, and positive values rotate the pixels clockwise.
     The default is 0.
 -   `color`: a character string for the desired color of the recolored pixels.
 The default is red, but that may not be a preferred color in all contexts.
 -   `save`: a Boolean (T/F) indicating if the recolored image should be saved.
 The default is False, but if it is set to True, the recolored image will be saved to the working directory with "\_edger" appended to the original file name.

 <br>

-Let’s see the `edger_find` function in action.
+Let’s see the `edger_single` function in action.
 First we’ll load in a file path to a raw image:

 <br>